 Your Paris to Strasbourg Train (and back)

-The train travels between Paris Charles de Gaulle Train Station and Strasbourg Train Station.
+The beauty of a Paris to Strasbourg day trip is that train travel between Paris Charles de Gaulle Train Station and Strasbourg Train Station is really pretty easy.
 As of this writing, there are direct trains that take approximately 1 hour 50 minutes that depart Paris CDG and arrive in Strasbourg with no train changes in between.
 The current morning times for direct trains are:

 - Depart Paris CDG at 8:50am and arrive in Strasbourg at 10:49am